Gideon-BI/SQL-Data-Warehouse-Project/README.md

 -  **Data Integration:** Comnine both sources into a single user-friendly, data model designed for analytical purposes.
 -  **Scope:** Focus on the latest dataset only; Historization is not required.
 -  **Documentation:** Provide clear documentation of the data model to support both business stakeholders and analytical teams.

+## General Principles
+-  **Naming Conventions** Use snake_case with lower case letters and underscore to seperate words.
 -  **Language** Use English for all names.
 -  **Avoid reserves words:** Do not use SQL reserves for naming objects.